ChrisNakayama/Pizzas/README.md

 // Business Logic

-Pizza Constructor
+1.Pizza Constructor
-this will be a single pizza.
+This constructor will make a single pizza.
-the Keys for this Object will be:
+The Keys for this Object will be:
 Pizza size, cheese, meat, and veggies

-Pizza Prototype will add meatToppings
+2.Pizza Prototype will add meatToppings

-Function on an object
+Describe: "It will add meat to pizza."
+Code: pizza.prototype.addMeat(Pepperoni)
+Expect: pizza.meat === Pepperoni

-Pizza Prototype will add veggie vegToppings
+3.Pizza Prototype will add veggieToppings

+Describe: "It will add veggies to pizza."
+Code: pizza.prototype.addVeggies(Basil)
+Expect: pizza.veggies === Basil

+4.Pizza.Prototype.refreshCost
-Pizza Prototype will calculate cost based on size and Toppings chosen
+Describe: "It will calculate cost based on size and toppings chosen."
+Code: pizza.prototype.refreshCost(Cost)
+Expect: pizza.small === 5
+Expect: pizza.medium === 10
+Expect: pizza.large === 15
+Expect: pizza.extralarge === 20
+Expect: pizza.meatToppings === 2
+Expect: pizza.veggieToppings === 1
+Expect: pizza.extraCheese === 1
+Expect: thisPizzaChosen (Cost)

-Order Pizza function will represent the customer ordering pizza (Possibly multiple pizzas).
+5.Order Pizza function will represent the customer ordering pizza (Possibly multiple pizzas).

-Order.prototype adds cost to total

-Order.prototype.remove clears the order form and adds potential second order together in case the customer wants more pizzas.

-Total cost adds the total cost together.
+6.Order.prototype.addPizza
+Describe: "It will add cost of pizza created to order."
+Code: Order.prototype.addPizza = function(pizza) {
+  pizza.refreshCost();
+  this.pizzas.push(pizza);
+}
+Expect: (pizza)

+7.Order.prototype.remove
+Describe: "It will remove the pizza from the order form and splice it to the customers order so another pizza can be added to the order.
+This prototype will splice all the Pizzas on an order together off of the order form."
+Code: Order.prototype.removePizza = function(pizzaNumber) {
+  this.pizzas.splice(pizzaNumber-1,1);
+}
+Expect: (totalPizzaNumber)

+8.Order.Prototype.determineTotalCost
+Describe: "It will determine total cost of pizzas ordered."
+Code: Order.prototype.determineTotalCost = function() {
+  var totalCost = 0;
+  this.pizzas.forEach(function(pizza) {
+    totalCost += pizza.cost;
+  });
+  this.totalCost = totalCost;
+}
+Expect: (totalCost)

 // UI Logic